wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devops-series.md

    DASA speaks of 7 exams in their <a target="_blank" href="https://www.devopsagileskills.org/certifications/">DASA certification scheme</a> implemented by <a target="_blank" href="https://isqi.org/us/en/">iSQLI</a> (which also handles ISQTB QA, Lean Six Sigma, and other certifications).

-   The elegant <a target="_blank" href="https://www.linkedin.com/in/deborahburton/">Deborah Burton in the Netherlands</a> is the Executive Director.
+   The elegant <a target="_blank" href="https://www.linkedin.com/in/deborahburton/">Deborah Burton in the Netherlands</a> is the Executive Director. [<a target="_blank" href="https://www.slideshare.net/IevgeniiKatsan/1-deborah-burton-why-the-testing-community-should-care-about-dev-ops">SlideShare</a>]

 * <a target="_blank" href="https://www.devops-certification.org/Register_DevOps_Certification_Program.php">devops-certification.org</a> (non-profit International DevOps Certification Academy) provides up to 10 free retakes and a <a target="_blank" href="https://www.devops-certification.org/International_DevOps_Certification_Academy_Certificate_Validation_Tool.php">verification portal</a> for those to prove that they passed online exams of 50 multiple-choice over 60 minutes.
 The cost of $99 - $249 which include access to a 43-page PDF and training videos.
 Their certs: